Become a Hub member

 What is the BFI Film Audience Network?

-The BFI Film Audience Network (or FAN) was originally set up in 2012, using funds from the National Lottery, to support a stronger and more connected approach to growing audiences for British and international film on the big screen.
-It divided film exhibition activity in the UK into regions, each led by a regional Film Hub.
+The BFI Film Audience Network (FAN) was set up in 2012, using funds from the National Lottery to support a stronger and more connected approach to growing audiences for British and international film on the big screen.

 What is Film Hub South East?